solal-azoulay/solal-azoulay.github.io/_pages/Communications.md

 2026
 ------------
-- "Ethnography of the modes of production of economic knowledge: Experimental economics"
+- "Ethnography of the modes of production of an economic knowledge: Experimental economics"
   [Doctoriales « Economie et Sociologie »](https://assoeconomiepolitique.org/aac-doctoriales-economie-sociologie/), Université de Strasbourg.

 - "The epistemology of CP laws in experimental economics"